tlabedzki/GSheets-Importrange-in-JS/README.md

 # Google Sheets Data Importer
+Simple universal script for Google Workspace (Google Apps Script) that can be used when:
-Script that can be used when standard formula IMPORTRANGE doesn't work, or data should be refresh for example once an hour only.
+- standard IMPORTRANGE formula doesn't with large ranges,
+- or data should be refresh for example once an hour only.